Ryanmrgo/2nd_year_Python/README.md

 6. GUI
 7. Snake Game
 8. Exception Handling
-9. Basic introduction to Python libraries for data analysis

 The files reflect hands-on assignments, lab exercises, and personal practice based on the course curriculum.